 A certification program is offered for registered nurses who already hold a master's degree in nursing.
-The Family Nurse Practitioner (FNP) certificate program provides the opportunity for these nurses to gain additional specialization by a sequence of master-level courses (27 credits) that qualify candidates to take the nurse practitioner certification examination.
+The Family Nurse Practitioner (FNP) certificate program provides the opportunity for these nurses to gain additional specialization by a sequence of master-level courses (18-27 credits) that qualify candidates to take the Family Nurse Practitioner certification examination (ANCC and/or AANP).
 Consideration will be given to the transfer of core courses (advanced health assessment, advanced pathophysiology, and advanced pharmacology) that have been taken elsewhere.

 The program requires 660 clinical hours at precepted clinical sites.
 Hours include practice in pediatrics, women's health, and internal medicine/family practice.
 The student and faculty work together to arrange appropriate sites for clinical practice to achieve the required clinical hours.No thesis or special project is required.
-All courses are offered one day per week on Tuesday.
-It takes approximately 2 years to complete this program.
+All courses are offered fully online, one day per week on Tuesdays.
+The program can be completed in 1-2 years, depending on whether coursework for the “3 P’s” – Advanced Pathophysiology.
+Advanced Pharmacology.
+And Advanced Physical/Health Assessment – are transferred in from prior studies.

 Course of study